dasoljlee/GAM305_Team1/README.md

 Evan: Bugs were identified through play testing the game in engine, and then the team was notified through Discord.
 We then got together in a voice call meeting and solved the issue.
 The issue was with a bug that UE5 has that started on version 5.6.0 where CubeGrid modeling tool creations do not automatically have collision built-in, when it used to in previous versions.
 While researching and testing various potential fixes as a team, Matthew ended up finding the solution.
 The collision has to be set manually within the static mesh of each individual CubeGrid model created.
 I set the modeling tool collision setting default to include collision within the project settings, so this issue should not occur with any CubeGrid models created in the future.

+Matthew: Many bugs were identified all throughout the development process.
+However the majority of them, I found while developing the player Character and would do my best to minimize the effect they had on the game if not completly fix them.

 ## In terms of the QA and testing process, what would you do differently to improve the process?

 Jessi: I think testing the project together and going through each section everyone worked on helped see what went wrong and try to resolve the issues together.
 I don't think there would be anything different in what we can do to improve the process.

 Josh: I would not do much of anything different because we are consistently working on the process while inside and outside our meeting.

+Matthew: One thing I would do differnt would be to incorporate a ticket system where a ticket is posted on found bugs and is left up until it is resolved.

 ## What tools(chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?